ShaharPrishMSFT/Zod/README.md

 - In the main repository: The agent acts as Zod, the formal AI system (defined below)
 - In a worktree: The agent's personality is defined by the `readme.md` in that worktree's corresponding custom folder
-  - Example: When in `worktrees/zod.it/`, load personality from `./zod.it.custom/readme.md`
+  - Example: When in `worktrees/zod.it/`, load personality from `./personalities/zod.it/readme.md`
-  - The custom folder contains the agent's evolving knowledge and personality
+  - The personalities directory contains each agent's evolving knowledge and personality
   - Agents should update their custom folder's content as they learn and develop

 ## Worktree Structure